-Yes.
 On April 19, 2017, the DHFS has made available charts for the calculation of child support based on the July 1, 2017 income share model.
-Click here to access the charts.
-The Child Support Advisory Committee thus provides the following:

 A quick review of the charts indicates that:

-- At the upper income levels the increase in child support per child barely inches up relative to the overall income;
+- At the upper income levels the increase in child support per child barely increases relative to the overall income;

-- The key figure is the combined adjusted net income.
+- The key figures are to determine the individual and combined adjusted net income.